3,000+ messages of love and solidarity sent to moms and children at Dilley. See what people wrote.

 We use the term “family policing” because it more accurately reflects how the system is experienced by impacted communities.
 It is a system that disproportionately surveils, criminalizes, and separates Black, Latine, and under-resourced families.

 Studies show that mandated reporting policies do not increase accuracy in reporting, particularly regarding “neglect” claims that can be a proxy for poverty.
 There’s confusion about what should be reported, sending families down a path of scrutiny, disruption, and trauma.
-In 2022, New York had nearly 130,000 reports of abuse or neglect, and yet, for 76% of these reports, CPS concluded that there was not enough evidence to support a claim of child maltreatment.
+In 2024, New York had nearly 144,000 reports of abuse or neglect, and yet, for 65% of these reports, CPS concluded that there was not enough evidence to support a claim of child maltreatment.

 The mandate to report traps families in a policing system that creates more barriers than pathways to support and interferes in a helping professional’s ability to exercise professional judgment.
 The NY MRWG believes a new approach, grounded in collaboration and trust, is needed to support families and communities – and changing these laws is a necessary step.
+That’s why the NY MRWG is leading the campaign for the Supporting Families Together Act (A9283/S8602) which would remove the civil and criminal penalties for mandated reporters.

 The Working Group